ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: binary_sample_width

         Indicates the bit width of the binary data in the acquired waveform.
 Useful for determining which Binary Fetch method to use.
-Compare to :py:data:`niscope.Session.resolution`.
+Compare to :py:attr:`niscope.Session.resolution`.
         To configure the device to store samples with a lower resolution that the native, set this property to the desired binary width.
         This can be useful for streaming at faster speeds at the cost of resolution.
 The least significant bits will be lost with this configuration.
         Valid Values: 8, 16, 32